Property sale in Poland

-When I was buying my flat in Swindon I was impressed with how well organised everything is there: each party has his own solicitor and the solicitors handle everything, including the transfer of money.
+When I was buying my flat in Swindon I was impressed with how well organised everything was there: each party has their own solicitor and the solicitors handle everything, including the transfer of money.

 It doesn’t mean nothing can go wrong.
 I remember I instructed my solicitor online and, as I paid an initial fee, I thought it was all sorted.
 Shortly after they sent me a document that was over 40 pages and the first two were about how good solicitors they are.
 I assumed if I was required to do anything with it, it would be stated at the very beginning, but there was nothing there so I ignored it entirety.

-It later turned out that there was a form for me to fill in there, on like 27th page and without it they couldn’t proceed.
+It later turned out that the document contained a form for me to fill in, on like 27th page and without it they couldn’t proceed.
 I was then thinking, who puts an important form on the 27th page instead of the 1st or 2nd?
 I didn’t know at the time I was autistic, but if I’d knew that, I’d certainly notice that, despite what it’s being said about us not knowing how people process information and having difficulties with prioritising, I wouldn’t put an important form into the middle of a large document.

 Anyway, the rest of the flat sale went well and I managed to move in before Christmas.
 I was very impressed that I managed to buy it without seeing the previous owners.
 It wouldn’t be possible in Poland.